cianleypoldt/zenoa-engine/README.md

 ### Convex Shapes

 Collision detection between convex polygons uses the **Separating Axis Theorem (SAT)**.
-Contact points are computed using face clipping and penetration depth is used to generate response impulses.
+Contact points are computed using face clipping, and penetration depth is used to generate response impulses.

 ### Circle–Polygon Interactions